-Chills offers simplified integration of applications on a single platform.
-Centralisation of integrations and controlling data flow results in reliable information.
-Quality information gives the business insights how markets are changing and trust to initiate organisational changes improving your market position.
+Chills offers simplified integration of applications on a Backend as a Service.
+Centralising integrations and controlling data flow results in reliable information.
+Quality information gives the business insights how markets are changing and trust to initiate organisational changes to initiate organisational changes improving your market position.

-Application integration enable organisation data flow, the first step towards digitalisation.
-New soft code technology simplifies application integration, requiring limited programming skills, therefor reducing integration costs substantially.
-Maintenance of every individual integration is done on the Chills platform.
+Application integration enable organisation dataflow, the first step towards digitalisation.
+New low code technology simplifies application integration, requiring limited programming skills, therefor reducing integration costs substantially.
+Maintenance of every individual integration is done on the Chills backend.

 · Trust between Business & IT